Natural Gas Distribution Infrastructure Safety and Modernization (NGDISM) Grant Program

 To prepare a strong application, consider the following steps:

-5. Prepare your budget: Provide a detailed budget that clearly shows how NGDISM funds will be used and identify any cost-sharing or matching contributions.
+- Prepare your budget: Provide a detailed budget that clearly shows how NGDISM funds will be used.
+No cost share is required, but you should still demonstrate that the federal funds will be efficiently and reasonably deployed.

 Tips for a Competitive Application